justinethier/cyclone/docs/api/scheme/eval.md

 # expand

-    (expand expr environment rename-environment)
+    (expand expr [[environment] [rename-environment]])

-Perform macro expansion on `expr` and `environment` is the current environment. `rename-environment` is an environment containing variables renamed directly by macros; this would generally be an empty environment when using this function for macro debugging.
+Perform macro expansion on `expr` and return the resulting expression.

+`environment` may be optionally passed as the current environment.

+`rename-environment` is an optional argument of an environment containing variables renamed directly by macros.
+This would generally be an empty environment when using this function for macro debugging.